Printer Friendly Version Of

 The identity shift from student to sociologist is an integral part of students' professional development.
 To assist in this process, the ASA collaborates with departments to help students join ASA for the first time.

-With a minimum of five first-time student members "bundled" by your department, ASA will send each student a MousePaper 2013 calendar/notepad mousepad (regularly $5 in the ASA bookstore).
+With a minimum of five first-time student members "bundled" by your department, ASA will send each student an ASA canvas tote bag.
 Departments are asked to subsidize what they can (in this past, this has ranged from a $5 departmental contribution to a full-subsidy of the cost of student membership), and students pay the remainder.
 Students should complete an application and attach a check for their portion of the dues.
 The department should cut one check for the department’s contribution for the number of students responding.
 Student membership is only $50 and includes one ASA journal of choice.
-Free mousepad offer applies to new student members only.
-Membership is for the 2013 calendar year.
+Free ASA canvas tote bag offer applies to new student members only.
+Membership is for the 2014 calendar year.

 Bundle all the forms and checks into one envelope and mail to: